 He has been an early adopter of the Protaper Universal Endodontic Files System when they were launch in 2000 and has cumulated 20 years of experience in using this system.
 Nowadays, almost a 1000 Endodontic schools teach the Protaper Universal Technique Worldwide.
 This system became one of the most popular among endodontists around the world.

 He also has been using bioceramic (Mineral Trioxy Aggregate) since year 2000 to repair accidentally perforated teeth instead of extracting them

-His passion for this specialty did motivate him to create this blog thirteen years ago in order to share the power of innovation in Endodontics.
+His passion for this specialty did motivate him to create this blog in 2004 in order to share the power of innovation in Endodontics.

 He is a member in good standing of the Canadian Academy of Endodontics